TijanaBogovac/QA-Portfolio/Bug-Report-MatchIT.md

 **Precondition:**

-Environment is Windows 10/Chrome and Galaxy Fold mobile phone with display's dimensions 280 x 653.
+EnvironmentS are Windows 10/Chrome and Galaxy Fold mobile phone with display's dimensions 280 x 653.

 **Steps to reproduce:**